xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 The training and definitions are in [mnist_autoencoder.ipynb](https://github.com/xnought/docs/blob/main/notebooks/mnist_autoencoder.ipynb) and the quantization is in [quantized_mnist_autoencoder.ipynb](https://github.com/xnought/docs/blob/main/notebooks/quantized_mnist_autoencoder.ipynb) if you're interested.

 I quantized the model's weights and biases.
-The actual models have been loaded in javascript.
-Try it for yourself!
+Then, I loaded the PyTorch weights directly in my own [mini neural network library](https://github.com/xnought/docs/blob/main/ui/src/components/tensor.js) in JavaScript.

-:::important[Your turn]
+:::important[YOUR TURN]
 Draw on the left side blackboard a number and see how the model reconstructs your digit.
 Drag the slider to change the level of quantization.
 :::